yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 The intended purpose is to offer Vulkan support to devices that only ship a Direct3D 12 driver, for example, Qualcomm ARM laptops.
 We don’t know why Microsoft decided to silently test this feature on x86-64 PCs that already ship hardware capable of proper Vulkan support, but here we are.

-Those new devices generated by Dozen are added to the Vulkan devices available to the OS, named “Microsoft Direct3D 12 (GPU model name)”, and conflict with how yuzu orders its device list.
+Those new devices generated by `Dozen` are added to the Vulkan devices available to the OS, named “Microsoft Direct3D 12 (GPU model name)”, and conflict with how yuzu orders its device list.

-To ensure the best GPU is selected by default on yuzu, three sorts are performed, in order:
+To ensure the best GPU is selected by default on yuzu, three sorts are performed in order:

 - Prefer NVIDIA hardware over AMD, AMD hardware over Intel.
 This favours NVIDIA hardware and also double ensures dedicated GPUs get selected over integrated ones.
-Plus, in the rare case an user has multiple GPUs of different vendors on a system, we ensure the one with the least issues is picked by default.
+Plus, in the rare case a user has multiple GPUs from different vendors on a system, we ensure the one with the least issues is picked by default.
 “Outdated NVIDIA tablet-turned-console likes NVIDIA drivers,” after all.
 - Prefer dedicated hardware over any other, including integrated and CPU rendering.
 There are people out there trying to run yuzu with CPU rendering.
 - Order in inverse alphabetical order.
 This helps ensure an RTX 4090 is picked over a GTX 1050, or an RX 7900 XTX over an RX 780m.

 Did you notice it?
-The last point is the problem.
-Dozen devices share the same identical features as the real Vulkan device but change the name.
+The last point is the problem. `Dozen` devices share the same identical features as the real Vulkan device but change the name.
 Since the list is ordered in inverse alphabetical order, a device named “Microsoft” will take priority over an identical one named AMD or Intel.

 The issue is simple enough to solve: detect when a {{< gh-hovercard "12781" "device is Dozen" >}} and demote it to the bottom of the list.
-Even if Dozen was capable of running yuzu, we would prefer not to run a layered implementation by default.
+Even if `Dozen` was capable of running yuzu, we would prefer not to run a layered implementation by default.

 {{< imgs
 	"./dozen.png| Nice way of having a Dozen GPUs"
   >}}

-Sadly, Dozen isn't compatible with yuzu for the moment–it lacks multiple mandatory extensions and has some issues your writer enjoyed reporting to its devs while testing this.
+Sadly, `Dozen` isn't compatible with yuzu for the moment — it lacks multiple mandatory extensions and has some issues your writer enjoyed reporting to its devs while testing this.
 Fixes for multiple of them arrived in just a couple of days.
 Mesa devs are built differently.

-This could be an interesting experiment for Fermi users or other EoL hardware once Dozen is suitable for yuzu.
+This could be an interesting experiment for Fermi users or other end-of-life hardware once `Dozen` is suitable for yuzu.

 ### Your regularly scheduled GPU changes